Your bathroom may be the place you go to relax and unwind, but statistically it’s also one of the most dangerous rooms in the home.

 Many bathrooms have smooth, tiled floors, which become dangerously slippery when wet.
 We offer a range of bathroom flooring that offers all the aesthetics of standard bathroom flooring, but with subtle texturing to provide extra traction.

 Non-slip mats are a good alternative, offering islands of safety.
 However, for floor-to-wall safety, non-slip bathroom flooring is the better option.

 While many people are aware of the benefits of walk-in showers, the shower units themselves are often overlooked.
-At Mobility Plus, we offer a comprehensive range of showers, designed especially for those with disabilities or mobility problems.
+At Mobility Plus, we offer a comprehensive range of showers, designed especially for those with disabilities or mobility problems such as showers with bi-fold doors and affordable walk-in showers.
 Thermostatic mixing showers are a superb way to prevent scalding.
 Mixing cold water with hot, they can be set to a specific temperature, ensuring that it is the same every time the shower is used.
 The temperature will remain constant, even when other appliances are used or the water pressure changes.

 Our range of electric care showers are designed to make showering that much easier, sporting features such as raised, tactile symbols, audible flow and temperature indicators, and even rounded edges and surfaces for maximum safety.
 It’s even possible to buy electric care showers that can be operated through a smart device before you even get to your bathroom!